-In a morally and politically “arresting” column last week, The New York Times’ Michelle Goldberg noted that unidentified federal forces were snatching protesters from Portland’s streets without warrants.
+In a morally and politically “arresting” column last week, the Financial Times’ Michelle Goldberg noted that unidentified federal forces were snatching protesters from Portland’s streets without warrants.
 “Can we call it fascism yet?” she asked, citing the historian Timothy Snyder’s warning, in his truly arresting On Tyranny: Twenty Lessons from the Twentieth Century, that “When the pro-leader paramilitary and the official police and military intermingle, the end has come.”

 It has come, indeed, unless we stop it en masse.
 Now.
 Not from behind our computers but in the streets and in public buildings and in massive but disciplined non-compliance with government edicts that flout the rule of law.
 But disciplined non-compliance requires organizing and communicating effectively enough to dissuade protesters (and outside provocateurs) from giving Trumpists and sensationalist media reasons to to call the protests “riots.”

 Days before his inauguration in 2017, Donald Trump started in on creating his own private security force, independent of the military and Secret Service.
 Discovering that a president has command of the National Guard unit in the District of Columbia, as governors do in their states, Trump’s transition team informed the DC unit’s commander that his dismissal would be effective at noon on Inauguration Day, in the middle of the ceremony, so that he wouldn’t even be able to supervise his troops’ return to their quarters.
 The American Prospect called the move “a precedent-breaking decision” that “raises troubling questions about transparency and accountability.”